John S. Edwards (Virginia politician)

 John Saul Edwards (born October 6, 1943) is an American politician and lawyer.
-He is a member of the Senate of Virginia, representing the 21st district.
+He served a member of the Senate of Virginia, representing the 21st district from 1996 to 2024.

 Early life and education

 Edwards graduated from Patrick Henry High School in 1962, where he was president of the Student Government Association, a state champion pole vaulter, and voted by his classmates as "most likely to succeed."
 In 1992, he was inducted into the school's Sports Hall of Fame.

 He graduated cum laude with an A.B. in history from Princeton University in 1966 after completing a senior thesis titled "The Making of the Marshall Plan."
 While a student at Princeton, Edwards was a pole vaulter on the track team.

 He then attended the Union Theological Seminary in the City of New York on a Rockefeller Brothers Theological Fellowship (1966–67) but withdrew to attend law school.

 Edwards graduated from the University of Virginia School of Law (J.D.
 1970), where he was a member of the Law Review and elected to Omicron Delta Kappa and the Raven Society.
-He served as Vice-Chairman of the University Judiciary Committee and as assistant to Professor Antonin Scalia, later justice of the U.S. Supreme Court.
+He served as vice-chairman of the University Judiciary Committee and as assistant to Professor Antonin Scalia, later justice of the U.S. Supreme Court.